SIMEXP/psom/READ_ME.txt

   * A new execution mode : `msub`.
 The options of msub are passed through `opt.qsub_options`.
   * Verbose of all pipeline updates when restarting the pipeline manager.
 The pipeline execution now makes a pause and asks for the user's approval before anything is actually processed.
   * A 'time' option in `psom_pipeline_visu` to display the computation time of all jobs.
+  * A new function `psom_write_dependencies` to write dependency graphs in pdf format using the opensource graphviz package.
   * Several minor bug fix.

 ==February 1st, 2009==